 Snowflake Integration Setup

 Honeydew is built on top of Snowflake and requires access to Snowflake in order to operate.
 You have two options to set up Snowflake access - either using a central org-level connection parameters or map your individual Snowflake user credentials to Honeydew.
+If you would like to use a central org-level connection, it is advised to create a new dedicated Snowflake user for Honeydew integration.
+The following Snowflake connection parameters are required for Honeydew setup:- Account name

 - Username